Bayesian optimization and experimentation

 Benjamin Letham (2012) An overview of Bayesian analysis. (pdf

 When I'm not working on research, I enjoy sailing, traveling, playing the violin, and programming.
-I developed (and continue to develop) the free, open source race timing software fsTimer
+I am also a developer and maintainer of the Prophet

 My Erdös number is 4.